MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-linkedin-ads.md

 ## Prerequisites

 -	You have an [LinkedIn Campaign Manager account](https://business.linkedin.com/marketing-solutions/ads) and corresponding administrator credentials.
--	You have [configured segments](segments.md) in audience insights.
+-	You have [configured segments](segments.md) in Customer Insights.
 -	Customer profiles in the exported segments contain a field with an email address.

 ## Known limitations